M0ller/Git-Guide/Git&Github.md

 # Git and GitHub Summary

+This is my own customized Git & Github "Cheat sheet/Guide" because my memory is like a goldfish.
+Feel free to use.

 < some text > the “< >” is to illustrate what text that should be in that position.

 ## Create git repository